Learn how water rates are calculated, how to read your water invoice and pay for your water charges.

 In 2011, the Charging Regime Advisory Group (CRAG) was tasked with developing a charging formula for water which could be applied to both residential and non-residential properties...

 Finding out your household water costs is a simple process if you have a water meter.
 To find out how to read your meter see the page 'Reading a water meter'.
 Then all you need to...

 What are the water charges this year?
 The fixed charge for 2020/21 is $222.00 per annum per separately used or inhabited part of a rating unit, charged at a daily rate of $0.6082...

 This page outlines how you can pay your water rates.
 If you're a ratepayer, you have several payment options which are listed below.
 Automatic payment, internet or telephone...

 This page contains information on reading your water meter and how the meters work.
-You can use the meter to work out: how much water you are using now check whether there is a...
+You can find out more about our drinking water in our Water supply section.
+You can use the...

 We know paying rates can be tough for some members of our community.
 Each year we offer a water rates remission to provide support to larger families who have high water...